Theory of versatile fidelity estimation with confidence

 A common way to estimate the fidelity is to first reconstruct the experimentally prepared quantum state and then compute the fidelity between the reconstruction and the target state.
 Quantum state tomography is an active area of research, and several methods have been proposed to reconstruct the quantum state \cite{Vogel1989,Hradil1997, Blume-Kohout2010BME, Gross2010, Cramer2010}.
 However, these methods suffer from an exponential resource requirement as the Hilbert space grows, making them infeasible for all but the smallest systems.
 Particularly, when the task is merely to estimate the fidelity, a method known as Direct Fidelity Estimation (DFE)~\cite{Flammia2011, DaSilva2011} has been shown to achieve the task with exponentially fewer resources.
-DFE and related methods~\cite{Huang2020} estimate the fidelity directly from measurement outcomes without going through the intermediate step of reconstructing the state.
+DFE and more recent approaches like classical shadows~\cite{Huang2020} estimate the fidelity directly from measurement outcomes without going through the intermediate step of reconstructing the state.
 A related, but slightly different approach, is quantum state verification~\cite{pallister2018optimal}, where one \textit{tests} whether the fidelity is larger than a given threshold.
-These methods specify measurement protocols, typically involving sampling measurement settings randomly, that one need to follow in order to estimate the fidelity.
-In practice, however, experimenters tend to use a fixed set of measurement settings instead of randomly sampling them, which would result in loss of theoretical guarantees.
+These methods specify measurement protocols, typically involving sampling measurement settings randomly, that one needs to follow in order to estimate the fidelity or perform state verification.
+In practice, however, experimenters tend to use a fixed set of measurement settings instead of randomly sampling them, which would result in a loss of theoretical guarantees.
 Furthermore, there can be cases where it is preferable to implement a different measurement scheme than the ones prescribed by these approaches.
 This is particularly true if one wishes to the estimate the expectation value of a single observable, where performing measurements tailored to that observable can give exponential improvements over a method like classical shadows that performs random measurements independent of the observable to be estimated.